Bald Taper Fade Haircuts

 Side view of man with drop skin Bald taper fade haircut

-If you prefer shape and structure with a bit of drama, the drop skin fade adds just that.
+If you want shape and structure with a bit of drama, the drop skin fade delivers.
 The fade follows the natural curve of the head and “drops” behind the ear, blending gradually into the neckline.

-This low bald taper fade softens a pronounced back of the head and gives balance to men with longer faces.
-It’s great for those who want a clean finish that still feels natural.
-Apply a light styling cream or pomade to add shine and keep the fade transition smooth.
-For more inspiration, see our full gallery of drop fade haircuts for men.
+This low version softens a pronounced back of the head and balances longer faces — a clean finish that still feels natural.
+A light styling cream or pomade adds shine and keeps the transition smooth.
+For more, see our gallery of drop fade haircuts.

 High Skin Fade to Texture